pyrsia/pyrsia.github.io/blog/2022-12-02-create-macOS-brew-installer-for-rust-binary.md

 ```

 The Ruby file contains the installation instruction of your binary.
 Here is a sample ruby file for the formula.
 Here we
-tried to achieve following few things.
+will try to achieve a few things for our example.
 - A macOS installer for the binary.
-- User of the software doesn't need manage any configuration and will manage as part of the installation.
-For example,
+- User of the software doesn't need manage any configuration.
+Defaults (config, env vars etc.) will be manage as part of
-setting up environment variables.
+the installation.
 - Install the software under a managed directory by Homebrew.
 This gives more control to the software manufacturer to
-support backward compatibility or cleaning up memory in at the time of software version update.
+support backward compatibility or cleaning up memory in at times specially during software version update.
 - An installer which can be run as background service.
-- A test case for the installer which can be performed even before starting the installer as background service.
-By this
+- Sample test case for the installer which can be performed even before starting the installer as background service
-user can determine if there is any potential issue.
+will provide a better determine if there is any potential issue.

 ```ruby
 class Listener < Formula